check-spelling/check-spelling-docs/Event-descriptions.md

 Most of the time, this will be a transient error, you can click the [`Re-run jobs` drop down and select `Re-run failed jobs`](https://docs.github.com/en/actions/managing-workflow-runs/re-running-workflows-and-jobs#re-running-failed-jobs-in-a-workflow).

 It's possible that your workflow is misconfigured and is pointing to a resource that doesn't exist (whether because it was removed or someone made an error), in which case you'll have to identify a correct URL and update the workflow.

+## check-file-path

+If you have enabled [[Check filenames and paths|Feature: Check filenames and paths]] with `check_file_names`, then in addition to checking the contents of files, check-spelling will check the file paths as well.

+A reported item will correspond to a portion of a file path, possibly a folder, possibly a file name, possibly the file extension.
+Initially, a bunch of the items listed will be false positives, but it's quite possible that one or two of them will be misspellings.

+### Resolution

+For false positives, you can add entries to `expect.txt` just as if the items were found in the files themselves, or add patterns to `patterns.txt`.

+If the file / directory is misspelled, you'll need to use `git mv` to rename it.

+- You may also need to update any references.
+  - It's possible references may live outside the repository.
+If that's the case, you may need to leave temporary shims (just as with fixing misspelled public APIs).

 ## token-is-substring